Polystyreeni/NoteOnline/README.md

 8. (Optionally you can verify this by opening your browser and navigating to `https://localhost:8080`.
 If you use a self-signed certificate, you should see a warning about an untrusted site, similar to the frontend).

 Make sure both frontend and backend addresses use https in their urls:
-- On frontend, in the .evn file, make sure that `REACT_APP_API_ADDRESS` starts with `https://`.
+- On frontend, in the `.evn` file, make sure that `REACT_APP_API_ADDRESS` starts with `https://`.
 - On backend, make sure frontend CORS origin (in `src/main/java/fi/tuni/sepro/noteonline/config/SecurityConfig.java`) starts with `https://`.

-If you get CORS errors on the front end, you have most likely not configured the urls correctly.
+If you get CORS errors on the frontend, you have most likely not configured the urls correctly.

 ### Disabling HTTPs